-11. Connect the TempCo cable to ATevo.

-- Insert one (1) of the stripped wires from the twisted pair into each position of terminal block (A2-TB8).
-Connection Points are not polarity sensitive. - Locate the EARTH quick-connect terminal at the bottom of Power Board (A2), and carefully pull off the quick-connect terminal and wire from the EARTH terminal.

-- Plug the quick-connect terminal attached to the end of the TempCo cable's shield wire onto the Power Board's EARTH terminal. - Connect the quick-connect terminal removed from the EARTH terminal to the 'piggy-back' terminal on the end of the TempCo cable's shield wire. - Fasten the TempCo cable to existing wire harness with plastic wire ties. - 12.
+- 11. Connect the TempCo cable to ATevo. - Locate TB8 and insert one (1) of the stripped wires from the twisted pair into each position of terminal block (A2-TB8).
+Connection Points are not polarity sensitive. - Locate the EARTH quick-connect terminal.
+Carefully pull off the quick-connect terminal and wire from the EARTH terminal. - Plug the quick-connect terminal attached to the end of the TempCo cable's shield wire onto the Power Board's EARTH terminal. - Connect the quick-connect terminal removed from the EARTH terminal to the Piggy Back terminal on the end of the TempCo cable's shield wire. - Fasten the TempCo cable to existing wire harness with plastic wire ties. - 12.
 At the battery, connect the quick-connect terminals to the TempCo probe (A10).

-Connection points are not polarity sensitive. - 13.
-Coil up and wire-tie any excess wire to prevent damage. - 14.
-Confirm that: - All connections are secure. - Both the TempCo shield and the original ground wire are connected to the EARTH quick-connect terminal (A2-EARTH). - The twisted-pair wires of the TempCo cable are connected to the 2-position terminal block on the Power Board (A2-TB8). - 15.
+Connection points are not polarity sensitive.

+- 13. Coil up and wire-tie any excess wire to prevent damage. - 14.
+Confirm that: - All connections are secure. - Both the TempCo shield and the original ground wire are connected to the EARTH quickconnect terminal (A2-EARTH). - The twisted-pair wires of the TempCo cable are connected to the 2-position terminal block on the Power Board (A2-TB8). - 15.
 Replace the safety shield and close the front panel door. - 16.
 Restart the ATevo.